dustin/dustin.sallings.org/_posts/2020-04-29-gopro-plus.markdown

 </div>

 Syncing is relatively straightforward.
 I run my commandline tool periodically.
-It asks for paginated media ordered by upload data (descending) and keeps asking for pages until it sees a media ID it already has.
+It asks for paginated media ordered by upload date (descending) and keeps asking for pages until it sees a media ID it already has.
 Subtract the existing data and I can pull down whatever's leftover.